 - You will develop professional and personal skills that can elevate your resume.

 Any undergraduate or graduate student in any academic program can become a sustainability ambassador.
 All projects are currently virtual so that volunteering can be done remotely.

 Have an idea that you want to pitch to our program? or are you working on a project and need support and guidance?
 If so, please email Samantha at firstname.lastname@example.org to book a project development session.

 The Sustainable Student is a by the students, for the students' blog focused on various aspects of sustainability.
 Posts range from coverage of community initiatives, features on individuals leading change to even highlights of businesses going beyond business as usual.
 This blog is full of pieces that were contributed by University of Guelph students or community members.

 If you're interested in contributing a piece, please email email@example.com to contact our student blog manager.
 All interested writers will be sent a copy of our blog writing resource guide.

 If you're interested in staying updated with the latest posts, follow the @sustainablestudentuog on Instagram.

 Retro Runway is a student-led group working to promote sustainable and ethical fashion through virtual educational events and resources shared on social media.

 This past fall, Retro Runway hosted a virtual sustainable fashion week that received over 150 entries to their daily outfit challenges that promoted students to create outfits out of clothing they already owned.
-Winners of the giveaway won e-gift cards to support the local businesses that took part in Retro Runway's sustainable fashion show in March 2020.
+Winners of the giveaway won e-gift cards to support the local businesses in Retro Runway's sustainable fashion show in March 2020.

 This group is working on another exciting virtual initiative for the Winter 2021 semester.
 We recommend following their Instagram to stay updated on their work and for their next call out for volunteers.